 ATP filed under Chapter 11 in its Houston hometown with cash down to $10 million.
 ATP listed assets of $3.6 billion and liabilities of $3.5 billion on the March 31 balance sheet.

 The new financing is being provided by some of the same lenders owed $365 million on a first-lien loan where Credit Suisse Group AG (CSGN) serves as agent.
 There is $1.5 billion on second-lien notes with Bank of New York Mellon Trust Co.
-(BK) as agent.
+(BK:US) as agent.

 ATP’s other debt includes $35 million on convertible notes and $23.4 million owing to third parties for their shares of production revenue.